Skip to content

 Why the same walls keep getting hit

-Graffiti tends to land on broad, visible, easy-to-reach surfaces.
-Long stucco runs, concrete walls, service corridors, and apartment gate walls are common targets because they are exposed and uncomplicated.
+Graffiti usually lands on broad, visible surfaces that are easy to reach and easy to mark again.
+Long stucco runs, concrete walls, service corridors, and apartment gate walls are common targets because they feel blank and repeatable.

 What an artificial living wall changes

 An artificial living wall changes the visual condition of the wall.
 It replaces a blank surface with texture, depth, and a finished architectural feature.
-On the right site, that can help reduce the appeal of the wall as an easy target while also improving how the property looks day to day.
+On the right site, that can make the wall feel less like an easy target while also improving the property day to day.

 Continue reading